Special Note#

 Who is it not for?

-- Beginners who just want to install and use quickly (Recommended to try Ubuntu, Fedora first)
+- Beginners who update want to install and use quickly (Recommended to try Ubuntu, Fedora first)

 - Users who don't have time to tinker with the system